-&lt;sup>44 As Schlenker to appear reports, wh-extraction is also acceptable for his ASL informant out of clauses involving not overt Role Shift, but 'quotational' operator glossed as "" (= quotation marks signed with both hands at the beginning of a clause).
+49 As Schlenker, to appear a reports, wh-extraction is also acceptable for his ASL informant out of clauses involving not overt Role Shift, but 'quotational' operator glossed as "" (= quotation marks signed with both hands at the beginning of a clause).
 If this involves a bona fide quotation (rather than a non-standard variety of Role Shift), it provides an independent reason to doubt that wh-extraction is an argument against a quotational analysis.

-(81) SEE THAT ARROGANT FRENCH SWIMMER IX-a?
-YESTERDAY IX-a ANGRY. a.
-RS.
+(82) SEE THAT ARROGANT FRENCH SWIMMER IX-a?
+YESTERDAY IX-a ANGRY.
+'See that arrogant French swimmer?
+Yesterday he was angry.

-7 IX-a 1-WALK-WITH-ENERGY(CL-ONE).
-He left with energy.' b. :-)-----
+a.
+7 IX-a a-WALK-WITH-ENERGY(CL-ONE) 50 .
+He left with energy.'

+b.:-)

+6.2 IX-a a-WALK-WITH-ENERGY(CL-ONE).

+Rating under the meaning: the SPEAKER is displaying his happiness that the French swimmer was

+leaving

+He left with energy.'

+(ASL, 14, 231; Schlenker, to appear b)